thoughtworks-hpc/cdcf/CONTRIBUTING.md

 ## Commit Message

 Writing good commit logs is important.
 A commit log should describe what changed and why.
 Follow these guidelines when writing one:

 1. The first line should be 50 characters or less and contain a short description of the change with the first letter capitalized.
+   Remark: Github auto generated message title for merging pull request is an exception for this rule, it generally includes a pull request ID and a long branch name with repository name.
 2. Keep the second line blank.
 3. Wrap all other lines at 72 columns.